-Release and Waiver of Liability - continued
+4. HERÈBY AGREES TO INDEMNIFY AND SAVE AND HOLD HARMLESS the Releasees and each of them FROM ANY LOSS, LIABILITY, DAMAGE OR COST they may incur arising out of or related to the EVENT(S) WHETHER CAUSED BY THE NEGLIGENCE OF THE RELEASEES OR OTHERWISE.

+5. HEREBY ASSUMES FULL RESPONSIBILITY FOR ANY RISK OF BODILY INJURY, DEATH OR PROPERTY DAMAGE arising out of or related to the EVENT(S) WHETHER CAUSED BY THE NEGLIGENCE OF THE RELEASEES OR OTHERWISE.

+6. HEREBY ACKNOWLEDGES THAT THE ACTIVITIES OF THE EVENT(S) ARE VERY DANGEROUS and involve the risk of serious injury and/or death and/or property damage.
+Each of THE UNDERSIGNED also expressly acknowledges that INJURIES RECEIVED MAY BE COMPOUNDED OR INCREASED BY NEGLIGENT RESCUE OPERATIONS OR PROCEDURES OF THE RELEASEES.

+7. HEREBY agrees that this Release and Waiver of Liability, Assumption of Risk and Indemnity Agreement extends to all acts of negligence by the Releasees, INCLUDING NEGLIGENT RESCUE OPERATIONS and is intended to be as broad and inclusive as is permitted by the laws of the Province or State in which the EVENT(S) is/are conducted and that if any portion thereof is held invalid, it is agreed that the balance shall, notwithstanding, continue in full legal force and effect.

+8. HEREBY UNDERSTANDS that the International Jet Sports Boating Association does not provide competitors or participants with any insurance policy against accidents, injury, or death.

-- 4. HEREBY AGREES TO INDEMNIFY AND SAVE AND HOLD HARMLESS the Releasees and each of them FROM ANY LOSS, LIABILITY, DAMAGE OR COST they may incur arising out of or related to the EVENT(S) WHETHER CAUSED BY THE NEGLIGENCE OF THE RELEASEES OR OTHERWISE. - HEREBY ASSUMES FULL RESPONSIBILITY FOR ANY RISK OF BODILY INJURY, DEATH OR PROPERTY DAMAGE arising out of or related to the EVENT(S) WHETHER CAUSED BY THE NEGLIGENCE OF THE RELEASEES OR OTHERWISE. - HEREBY ACKNOWLEDGES THAT THE ACTIVITIES OF THE EVENT(S) ARE VERY DANGEROUS and involve the risk of serious injury and/or death and/or property damage.
-Each of THE UNDERSIGNED also expressly acknowledges that INJURIES RECEIVED MAY BE COMPOUNDED OR INCREASED BY NEGLIGENT RESCUE OPERATIONS OR PROCEDURES OF THE RELEASEES. - 7.
-HEREBY agrees that this Release and Waiver of Liability, Assumption of Risk and Indemnity Agreement extends to all acts of negligence by the Releasees, INCLUDING NEGLIGENT RESCUE OPERATIONS and is intended to be as broad and inclusive as is permitted by the laws of the Province or State in which the EVENT(S) is/are conducted and that if any portion thereof is held invalid, it is agreed that the balance shall, notwithstanding, continue in full legal force and effect. - HEREBY UNDERSTANDS that failure for the undersigned to maintain a valid medical insurance policy will automatically mean that I declare I am self insured for \$25,000 before utilizing IJSBA's supplemental insurance. - 9.
-THE UNDERSIGNED grants permission to the International Jet Sports Boating Association, Inc., sponsors, event sponsors, event promoters and their assigns, to use their voice and/or likeness, photographs and photographs of their personal watercraft in advertising and promotion material, feature use including radio, television, motion picture film, video tape, newspapers, magazines, programs and all other media in connection with advertising and purposes of trade, and agrees to display sponsor and IJSBA emblem on the chest of rider's vest or racing uniform, and the sponsor and IJSBA decal on both sides of the personal watercraft while competing in any IJSBA event.
+9. THE UNDERSIGNED grants permission to the International Jet Sports Boating Association, Inc., sponsors, event sponsors, event promoters and their assigns, to use their voice and/or likeness, photographs and photographs of their personal watercraft in advertising and promotion material, feature use including radio, television, motion picture film, video tape, newspapers, magazines, programs and all other media in connection with advertising and purposes of trade, and agrees to display sponsor and IJSBA emblem on the chest of rider's vest or racing uniform, and the sponsor and IJSBA decal on both sides of the personal watercraft while competing in any IJSBA event.

-Release and Waiver of Liability - continued